Guidelines for graduate students in the CIMR and the Departments of Haematology and Medical Genetics

-Three copies of your report will be required, plus one for your primary supervisor
+Copies of your report are required for both examiners, plus one for your primary supervisor.

 First Year Viva

 You will be required to defend your first year report in September.
-The viva will be conducted by your second supervisor and an external assessor (this will be someone external to your project but within the university).
-Your primary supervisor will also be invited to attend as an observer.
+The viva will be conducted by your second supervisor and an external assessor (this will be someone external to your project but within the University).
+Your primary supervisor may also be invited to attend as an observer.
 You will be required to give a 10 minute presentation based on your first year report at the start of the viva.
-You will also need to bring your log book to this meeting.
-The viva assessors will then submit a report with their recommendation of whether you can be formally registered for the PhD to the CIMR Local Graduate Education Committee (firstname.lastname@example.org).
+The viva assessors will then submit a report with their recommendation of whether you can be formally registered for the PhD to the CIMR Graduate Education Committee (firstname.lastname@example.org).

 Presentation of Work

 All students will be expected to present their projects at either the CIMR Internal Seminar Series, the CIMR Research Retreat, departmental seminar series, or programme symposia.
-These talks should be given by the end of your second year and recorded in your log book.
+These talks should be given by the end of your second year.

 Second Year Assessment

 You will formally meet with your second supervisor to discuss your progress and plans for your final year.
 This should take place at the end of your second year, usually in September.
 Both supervisors should confirm that your progress is satisfactory, or communicate any difficulties to the CIMR Graduate Education Committee.
 You will also be expected to present a poster at the annual CIMR/MBU 2nd Year Poster Session.